apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ## Configuration Refresh

 The construction of Spring `@Bean`s managed via auto-configuration classes has been enhanced to support [*configurtion refresh* requests](../configuration/Configuration-Management-Reload.html) specially when beans are activated conditionally using a property value via the likes of `@ConditionalOnProperty`.
 This allows a bean to remain in a disabled state using a JDK dynamic proxy so that it can later on be replaced with a real implementation when/if configuration is refreshed.

 Furthermore, modest support for [feature toggles](../configuration/Configuration-Management-Extensions.html) is now available to allow multiple competing modules to be present the same web application where they can be toggled on and off va dedicated flags and settings.
+This could previously be handled via excluding specific CAS `@Configuration` classes which was risky and prone to breakage during upgrades as such classes are always considered an implementation detail.
+Starting with this release candidate, a specific feature can be enabled or disabled via a dedicated setting allowing all configuration modules and components to react accordingly without one having to know the internal details.

 ## Integration Tests